slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On friends

 <!--
+- i have nothing to offer anyone, except my own confusion. -- jack kerouac
 - People who genuinely want the best for you are very rare and tehy are usually already wealthy, loved and happy.
-- i don't like taht man. i must get to know him better. -- abraham lincoln -->
+- i don't like taht man. i must get to know him better. -- abraham lincoln
+- don't let your loneliness tempt you to reconnect with toxic people. you wouldn't drink poison just because you're thirsty.
+- brothers love each other when they are equally rich -- african proverb
+- true friendship can exist only between equals -- plato
+- pay attention to who you're with when you feel your best.
+> *"A bore is someone who deprives you of solitude without providing you company."
+-- Oscar Wilde*
+-->

 > *"It is easier to forgive an enemy than to forgive a friend."